Site Redesign This Weekend

 Section Final Previews

 In honor of Dick Vitale's VBDI (Vitale Bald Dome Index), the Czar would like to note that he used the CBI (Czar's Blindness Index) to do all of the section predictions.
-The Emporer has also issued a statement saying that he has no affiliation with the Emporer's Club.
+The Emperor has also issued a statement saying that he has no affiliation with the Emperor's Club.
 Speaking for myself, being client #9 may not have been a bad thing.

 All of these games are Tuesday night unless noted